Adverbs Of Manner

 Examples

-We must know the importance of the adverb of manner because even without using an adverb of manner we can complete our sentences if we add the adverb of manner so it will enhance and glorify the meaning of the sentence and also it provides an answer to the question of how the action is carried out for example.
+We must know the importance of the adverb of manner because even without using an adverb of manner, we can complete our sentences if we add the adverb of manner, which will enhance and glorify the meaning of the sentence and also provide an answer to the question of how the action is carried out, for example.

 “He plays cricket.”

-Here if we add an adverb of manner then it can explain more about his quality playing.
+If we add an adverb of manner, then it can explain more about his quality of playing.

 “He plays cricket amazingly.”